3d-it/client-management-app/README.md

 📌 Client Management App

-A lightweight and efficient Client Management System (CMS) built with Node.js, Express, SQLite, and a clean front-end UI.
+A lightweight and efficient Client Management System (CMS) built with React, Node.js, Express, SQLite, and a clean front-end UI.
 This full-stack CRUD application allows users to add, edit, update, and delete clients with a streamlined interface designed for small businesses, freelancers, and developers learning CRUD architecture.

 🚀 Features